bind-TIAN/HGCNSI-model/README.md

 ## The ending
 ___
+If you are interested in our research, please cite our paper titled “Pedestrian trajectory prediction with high-order interactions” from the SPIE digital library!
 Thanks for visiting and have a great day!😄